Submit a Review & Earn an Amazon Gift Card

 Albiñana et al (2015) Chondroitin Sulfate Induces Depression of Synaptic Transmission and Modulation of Neuronal Plasticity in Rat Hippocampal Slices.
 Neural Plast 2015 463854 PMID: 26075099

 Do you know of a great paper that uses UBP 296 from Tocris?
-If so please let us know.
+Please let us know.

 The key feature of drug addiction is the inability to stop using a drug despite clear evidence of harm.
 This poster describes the brain circuits associated with addiction, and provides an overview of the main classes of addictive drugs and the neurotransmitter systems that they target.